Fire7ly/FUM/README.md

 >. eg ( Recovery, Fastboot, Bootloader) It will Auto Detect And Reboot To Recovery 😊
 3. run startme.bat And voila! it will do all Work itself.
 4. When Device Work Done it Shows You To disconnect Your Device, you Can Use Use your Device Now.
+5. Save That Zip You Get From Product Folder, Its Name Must Be "Fastboot_Unbrick_$FirmwareVersion.zip" All Importent Files There to Rescue your Device From Soft Brick help Of Bootloader..

+**##How To Use Unbrick Files:-**

+1. Extract Zip You Made From This Tool..
+2. Conncet Your Device In Bootloader Mode..
+>.
+Adb And Fastboot Importent With Right Driver, Google it..
+4. Run Rescue.bat (Windows), Rescue.sh (Linux) // **It Will Erase Your Data From Device Make Sure You Have Backup Of your Data!**
+5. Wait For Finish It, Your Device Will Reboot Itself After Successful Finish..
+(ETA 10 Minutes)

 ## Changelog:-
 - Device detaction no more need to Connect on recovery mode.
 >.
 (Enable Usb Debugging Must)
 - No More need to make system variable.
 - Fixed 7zip files Erased Error.
-- Add Auto detect Frimware Version.
+- Add Auto detect Firmware Version.
-- Added Linux Fastboot Frimware Flashing Script.
+- Added Linux Fastboot Firmware Flashing Script.
 - Added Finish Zip Directory To Product Folder.
 - Done Little Cleaning.